 SIMPLE THINGS I DID TO SURVIVE, ADAPT AND CHANGE IN THE FIRST YEAR OF MY GRIEF

-Todays blog post is all about my personal journey on how I’ve dealt with loss and adapted and changed to grief in the past 10 months.
-I lost my brother to brain cancer 10 months ago and it was a three-and-a-half-year journey.
-In this post I cover the things that I did shortly after he passed away that helped me to progress, change and deal with my grief as well as I could.
-So, if you are currently grieving or know someone that’s grieving this blog post (or podcast – see above!) is for you or them.
-Please feel free to share it to anyone that you think might need to hear this.
-I really hope that by going through my journey and how I dealt with loss, something resonates with you and helps you in yours.
+Today’s blog post is about my journey on how I’ve dealt with loss and adapted and changed to grief in the past 10 months.
+I lost my brother to brain cancer 10 months ago, and it was a three-and-a-half-year journey.
+In this post, I cover what I did shortly after he passed away that helped me to progress, change and deal with my grief as well as I could.
+So, if you are currently grieving or know someone grieving, this blog post (or podcast – see above!) is for you or them.
+Please feel free to share it with anyone you think might need to hear this.
+I hope that by going through my journey and how I dealt with loss, something resonates with you and helps you in yours.

-Grief is big topic.
+Grief is a big topic.
 It’s a difficult topic to talk about.
-It’s definitely something that until you go through it, like anything, you don’t really understand it.
-The reason that I’ve made this the first topic for my blog and podcast is because I was reading Option B by Sheryl Sandberg and one of her first chapters was about the elephant in the room.
-She went through how grief is not spoken about how it’s often avoided.
+It’s definitely something that until you go through it, like anything, you don’t really understand.
+I’ve made this the first topic for my blog and podcast because I was reading Option B by Sheryl Sandberg and one of her first chapters was about the elephant in the room.
+She went through how grief is not spoken about and how it’s often avoided.
 And that’s something that really resonated with me because I have found that people often avoid the topic with me.
 I have family members that don’t even mention my brother’s name.
 It’s almost like he didn’t exist.
-And that can be quite difficult to go through, especially when you feel like people are avoiding it, it almost makes you feel like the person that you’ve lost didn’t exist.
+And that can be pretty difficult to go through, especially when you feel like people are avoiding it; it almost makes you feel like the person you’ve lost didn’t exist.
 It can make you feel as though the grief shouldn’t be there.

-So today I wanted to go through my journey over the past 10 months and how I’ve dealt with the loss of my brother Pat.
+So today, I wanted to go through my journey over the past 10 months and how I’ve dealt with the loss of my brother Pat.
 These are simple things I’ve done to help me adapt to all the massive changes that come with grief.
-I have found too, when I’ve spoken to other people that have dealt with loss, you can get really comforted by the fact that other people also have the same feelings.
+I have also found that when I’ve spoken to other people who have dealt with loss, I can get really comforted by the fact that other people also have the same feelings.
 I hope the same happens here for you.
-But most importantly, please remember with anything, if something resonates with you, that’s amazing, is something doesn’t, let it go.
-While I found these things worked really well for me everybody is different and everybody’s experience of grief is different so don’t be afraid to drop something if it it doesn’t work for you.
+But most importantly, please remember with anything, if something resonates with you, that’s amazing; if something doesn’t, let it go.
+While I found these things worked really well for me, everybody is different,t and everybody’s experience of grief is different,t so don’t be afraid to drop something if it doesn’t work for you.

-The thing about grief was it was mind blowing for me how quickly your world changes.
+The thing about grief was it was mind-blowing for me how quickly your world changes.
 For me, I felt like I was starting from the bottom again.
 Grief changes so much of who you are as a person.
-It strips you of so your beliefs and limitations and feelings that you feel like you have to start from rock bottom again.
+It strips you of your beliefs, limitations, and feelings that you feel like you must start from rock bottom again.

 That’s how I felt, especially being the carer for Pat for the three and a half years he was sick.
-Being a carer can be very really taxing, not just physically and emotionally, especially when it’s for a family member.
-Obviously nobody wants to see a sibling suffer and I was really, really close to my brother.
-So it was an extremely painful and difficult journey that at times like a lot of people do in grief have to mask their emotions for the person that is unwell.
-I often kept up a pretty humorous attitude from my brother and I don’t regret that.
+Being a carer can be very taxing, both physically and emotionally, especially for a family member.
+Obviously, nobody wants to see a sibling suffer, and I was really, really close to my brother.
+So it was a harrowing and challenging journey that, at times, as many people do in grief, has to mask their emotions for the unwell person.
+I often kept up a pretty humorous attitude from my brother, and I don’t regret that.
 I think that helped both of us in our own journeys.
-But that’s the biggest feeling I remember – feeling like I needed to build up who I was from scratch now I was no longer needed by my brother anymore.
+But that’s the biggest feeling I remember – feeling like I needed to build up who I was from scratch.
+Now I was no longer required by my brother anymore.
 This is when the loss of identity kicks in.

 Journaling to help me find a new sense of identity

 When my brother passed away, I decided to go to the beach house with my mum for a few days to sit and reflect.
-Our house had been full of people, flowers and cards and basically, while we had amazing support, it made it hard to breath and have space.
+Our house had been full of people, flowers and cards, and basically, while we had fantastic support, it made it hard to breathe and have space.

-My strongest memory is on the drive up there.
-As I was in the car thinking about how much life had changed in such a short time I realized that I with the loss of my brother I’d also lost my sense of identity and purpose in life.
+My strongest memory is of the drive up there.
+As I was in the car thinking about how much life had changed in such a short time, I realized that with the loss of my brother,r I’d also lost my sense of identity and purpose in life.
 I had no idea who I was anymore.
-Being his carer full time meant I had very few moments to myself (which I didn’t mind at all because I loved my brother and would’ve done anything for him).
-But the problem with that was when I had the space and time to have a good, hard look at myself, I didn’t know I was looking at.
-I had no idea who I was, what I liked to do.
+Being his carer full time meant I had very few moments to myself (which I didn’t mind because I loved my brother and would’ve done anything for him).
+But the problem with that was when I had the space and time to have a good, hard look at myself, I didn’t know what I was looking at.
+I had no idea who I was or what I liked to do.
 I had no hobbies or interests that didn’t include taking care of my brother or spending time with him.

-My way to start processing this was to get a journal – just a basic notebook, nothing fancy – and start writing.
-I started journaling whatever I was thinking.
-The biggest personal change came for me when I wrote a mind map that asked the question “have I honored myself” in the middle.
+My way to start processing this was to get a journal – just a basic notebook, nothing fancy – and writing.
+So I started journaling whatever I was thinking.
+The most significant personal change came when I wrote a mind map asking the “have I honoured myself” in the middle.
 This forced me to look at how I’d responded to things in my life and how I’d treated others and myself.
-I also realized how much effort I’d spent through my entire life trying to control everything.
-And most importantly how that had actually taken me further away from who I wanted to be.
+I also realized how much effort I’d spent throughout my life trying to control everything.
+And most importantly, how that had actually taken me further away from who I wanted to be.